Marketing Management Process

 Every organisation has a structure and culture that reflects its readiness and effectiveness to cope with the ever-changing needs of customers by providing a sustained level of satisfaction.

-The concept of organisation structure revolves around two issues.
-The first is the relative importance of the marketing department inside the organisation and second, its relationships with other functional departments and external players in the value chain.
+- Second, its relationships with other functional departments and external players in the value chain.

 To summarise, marketing management process consists of four key stages, namely